-When trying to decide if you should pack in a carry on or take the plunge and pay the baggage fee, there is one major factor you should consider ...
+When trying to decide if you should pack in a carry on or take the plunge and pay the baggage fee with a checked bag, there is one major factor you should consider ...
 How long is your trip?
-If it's a month or less, consider going carry on only.
-If it's longer than a month (like you're volunteering for a semester abroad with ILP), it may be worth it to pay the extra fee to have more comforts while you're abroad!
+If it's a month or less, consider going carry on only (you really can fit enough clothes and supplies in if you pack light).

 Most products you use are probably already over 3.4 ounces.
 Investing in some reusable TSA approves bottles is key (these are my personal favorites).
-Pour the products you need *most* of in these bottles (things like your shampoo, conditioner, face wash, etc) into the largest bottles.
+Pour the products you need most of in these bottles (things like your shampoo, conditioner, face wash, etc) into the largest bottles.